mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/missing-format-exception.md

 ---
 title: MissingFormatException class
-description: The program was compiled to use format -format-, but it was not found in file -filename-.
+description: "The program was compiled to use format -format-, but it was not found in file -filename-. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 The program was compiled to use format -format-, but it was not found in file -filename-.